 Gorasia, on August 16 accused the government of frustrating investors in the country through the ongoing demolitions.

 The businessman told the authorities to proceed with the demolition of his mall at their own risk and not to spare any part of the targeted building.

 “If you want to demolish the building, go ahead, I don’t care.
 But If you have to demolish come and demolish it completely, don’t come and demolish it partly.
 If you don’t have money to clear it off please don’t try to demolish it,” said Gorasia.

-Revocation of the property’s title deed has however changed things as it means Gorasia was no longer its owner.Do You have any stories or Updates that you want to share with the world?
-Whatsapp or text us on 0713457481 or email email@example.com
+Revocation of the property’s title deed has however changed things as it means Gorasia was no longer its owner.To share with us anything Whatsapp or text on 0713457481 or email firstname.lastname@example.org